LieberInstitute/spatialDLPFC/code/analysis/README.md

 _3 contains modifications that Lukas suggested which were to add the filter_genes_counts and filter_genes_pcspots parameters to the filter_genes() function.
 Results are here: `/dcs04/lieber/lcolladotor/spatialDLPFC_LIBD4035/spatialDLPFC/processed-data/rdata/spe/13_nnSVG/pairwise` This script is for pairs: 5 and 9, 4 and 16, 7 and 13.

 `05_nnSVG_pairwise_combine_clusters_12_13.R`
-Run nnSVG after combining clusters 12 and 13.
+Run nnSVG with modifications from Lukas after combining clusters 12 and 13.

 `05_nnSVG_pairwise_combine_clusters_12_13.sh`

 `06_nnSVG_pairwise_combine_clusters_12_7.R`
-Run nnSVG after combining clusters 12 and 13.
+Run nnSVG with modifications from Lukas after combining clusters 12 and 7.

 `06_nnSVG_pairwise_combine_clusters_12_7.sh`

 `07_nnSVG_pairwise_combine_clusters_12_16.R`
+Run nnSVG with modifications from Lukas after combining clusters 12 and 6.

 `07_nnSVG_pairwise_combine_clusters_12_16.sh`

 `08_nnSVG_pairwise_subset_results.R`
 Make plots of top 20 svgs.
+Only did this for the clusters pairs: 13 and 7, 16 and 4 because those were the only ones that ran all the way through.
+The jobs got stuck and didn't finish.
 Plots here: `/dcs04/lieber/lcolladotor/spatialDLPFC_LIBD4035/spatialDLPFC/plots/13_nnSVG/pairwise/subset_13_7` and `/dcs04/lieber/lcolladotor/spatialDLPFC_LIBD4035/spatialDLPFC/plots/13_nnSVG/pairwise/subset_16_4`

 `09_nnSVG_pairwise_combine_clusters_results.R`
 Make plots for top 20 svg.
 Plots here: `/dcs04/lieber/lcolladotor/spatialDLPFC_LIBD4035/spatialDLPFC/plots/13_nnSVG/pairwise/combine_2`